Screen Gems

-Screen Gems is an American brand name used by Sony Pictures Entertainment Motion Picture Group, a subsidiary of Japanese multinational conglomerate, Sony Group Corporation.
-It has served several different purposes for its parent companies over the decades since its incorporation, initially as a cartoon studio, then a television studio, and later on as a film studio.
-The label currently serves as a film production and distribution label that specializes in genre films, mainly horror.
+Screen Gems is an American film production label of Sony Pictures Entertainment, a subsidiary of Japanese conglomerate, Sony Group Corporation.
+Screen Gems has served several different purposes for its parent companies over the decades since its incorporation, initially as a cartoon studio that was active from 1921 to 1946, then a television studio that was active from November 1948 to May 6, 1974, and later on as a film studio that was founded on December 8, 1998.
+Screen Gems currently serves as a film production division of Sony that specializes in genre films, mainly horror.

+Screen Gems is currently one of the five live-action labels of the Sony Pictures Motion Picture Group, alongside Columbia Pictures, TriStar Pictures, Sony Pictures Classics, and 3000 Pictures.